sumowll/BD4H-Bootcamp/web/spark-mllib.md

 ```

 ## Split data
-In typical machine learning problem, we need to split data into training (60%) and testing (40%) set.
+In a typical machine learning problem, we need to split data into training (60%) and testing (40%) set.

 ```scala
 val splits = data.randomSplit(Array(0.6, 0.4), seed = 15L)